nycnoise/accesshotline.com/README.md

 # access hotline

+access hotline will eventually provide hella resources for describing access in your space, including sample language, translations, & more... but first we need to find out what help venues need & who is interested in helping out!

 ## VENUES

 Fill out this [short form](https://tally.so/r/KYzMGg) to submit your venue's access links or to ask for help describing accessibility in your space.